 D.1.
 Identify the appropriate body and explain, if applicable, the procedure for the approval of transactions with related and intragroup parties.

-Body responsible for approving transactions between related parties The Board of Directors, based on a favourable report by the audit committee
+Body responsible for approving transactions between related parties The Board of Directors, subsequent to a favourable report by the Audit Committee.

 Procedure for the approval of transactions between related parties